 By making job-hunting an essential part of your work routine, you can continue to introduce new contracts that help you reach your career goals.
 At the same time, you can phase out contracts that aren’t the best fit or keep them on as backup work.

 Be proactive about career advancement

-One of the biggest benefits of working remotely as an IC is a flexibility to advance within a company while continuing with part-time transcription work.
+The next answer to “how to grow your transcription business”, is often not thought about.
+One of the biggest benefits of working remotely as an IC is the flexibility to advance within a company while continuing with part-time transcription work.